ogedengbewisdom/survey-form/README.md

 # freecodecamp survey form project

 ## Build a Survey Form
-* Objective: Build an app that is functionally similar to [this](https://survey-form.freecodecamp.rocks)
+* Objective: Build an app that is functionally similar to [this survey form](https://survey-form.freecodecamp.rocks)

 ## User Stories: